Tim Bardouille, PhD

-Dr. Bardouille is a MEG physicist, staff scientist, and Director of the MEG Laboratory at the IWK Health Centre, and is Adjunct Professor in the School of Physiotherapy and Department of Computer Science at Dalhousie University.
+Dr. Bardouille is a MEG physicist, staff scientist, and Director of the Biosignal Lab.
+He’s also a team member at the MEG Laboratory at the IWK Health Centre, and is an Adjunct Professor in the School of Physiotherapy, Department of Diagnostic Radiology, and the Department of Psychology and Neuroscience at Dalhousie University.
 Dr. Bardouille’s MEG research interests focus on developing mathematical and computation approaches to measuring synchrony and communication within the human brain, and the application of these approaches for the purposes of clinical diagnosis and the tracking of treatment efficacy (e.g., stroke rehabilitation)

 David Westwood is Professor and Head of Kinesiology at Dalhousie University in Halifax, Nova Scotia.
 He runs the ActionLab, which is dedicated to the scientific study of skilled human movements.
 David teaches undergraduate courses in Motor Control/Learning, Neural Bases of Sensory and Motor Function, and seminars in Vision and Action.